Procedural Stages for Intrathecal Pumps Provide the Key to Successful Coding- Published on Sun, Jul 01, 2001

 A trial can be done three different ways: single injection of medication, continuous infusion, or tunneled catheter with external pump.
 "I think the confusion starts primarily with billing a trial," says Devona Slater, CMCP, president of Auditing for Compliance and Education Inc., a consulting firm in Leawood, Kan., that focuses on physician compliance plans in anesthesia and pain management.
 "The correct code for permanent placement, and whether modifiers must be appended, depends on how the trial is coded."

-2. Continuous infusion: "The next best thing to a single injection is to place a temporary intraspinal catheter over [...]
+2. Continuous infusion: "The next best thing to a single injection is to place a temporary intraspinal catheter over three to five days and slowly infuse morphine, reproducing what the actual pump would do," he adds.
+Some physicians choose longer trial periods, allowing the patient to return home with the trial pump in order to acquire a [...]